sparkslabs/guild/README.md

 If you find it useful or spot a typo, please let me know.

+### C++ Guild Version?

+On and off over the past few years I've done a few sketches regarding ideas around a C++ version of guild.
+I've got some fairly solid ideas now which are likely to get worked up now over time.
+This may be days, weeks, months or even years.
+Howevever it's a start.

+The origin of that work was my pyxie compiler, with the desire not to be writing code in python that couldn't have a direct route to compilation into C++.
+See the sketches if curious.

 ### License

 Note the license of guild is the Apache 2 license.
 This is not compatible with